labsyspharm/minerva-cloud/README.md

 - A pair of private subnets with NAT gateways configured in the VPC.
 - A default security group which allows communication in/out from itself.
 - A security group which allows SSH communication to EC2 instances as required.
-- A configuration file with these and some other properties.
+- A yaml configuration file with these and some other properties.
-- A deployment bucket for serverless.
+- A deployment bucket for Serverless Framework.

 ## AWS Profile